aya-lang/aya/manual/type_annotations.md

 0
 ```

-Instance operator respects inheritance for use types (more on user types below).
+Instance operator respects inheritance for user types (more on user types below).

 ```
 aya> class base